 “Whoever works righteousness, man or woman, and has Faith, verily, to him will We give a new Life, a life that is good and pure and We will bestow on such their reward according to the best of their actions.”
 (Surat Al-Nahl, Verse 97)

 During the struggles and hardships of life, it is important that we, as Muslims, follow what Allah, His books, and His messengers have taught us.
+Allah guides us the best way on how to deal with hardships.
 The life of our messengers are the perfect examples that are to be followed:

 1. Offering namaz – Talking to Allah 5 times a day